fanout/django-eventstream/README.md

 ### Multiple instances and scaling

 If you need to run multiple instances of your Django app for high availability or scalability, or need to send events from management commands, then you can introduce a GRIP proxy such as [Pushpin](https://pushpin.org) or [Fastly Fanout](https://developer.fastly.com/learning/concepts/real-time-messaging/fanout/) into your architecture.
-Alternatively, you could use Redis or another message queue to communicate between processes, and call `send_event` from each one.
-Otherwise, events originating from an instance will only be delivered to clients connected to that instance.

 For example, to use Pushpin with your app, you need to do three things: